notwa/crc32/README.md

   -x                NOT the output
   -r                reverse output's bits

-numbers <n> may be entered as hexadecimal or octal with prefixes
+numbers <n> may be in hexadecimal or octal using proper prefixes
 ```

 Notes